arosenmund/defcon33_silence_kill_edr/0-setup/README.md

 `Install-Filebeat.ps1`
 5. Exit the powershell console and double click the ICON ond the desktop for the firefox browser link to the Elastic Stack.
 6. Login with UN: **pslearner** PW: **alwaysbelearning**
+7. Browse in the top left to "DISCOVER"
+8. In the top left, choose the indexe "filebeat-*"

 You are now ready to go!